justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 The code is represented internally as an AST of regular Scheme objects.
 Since Scheme represents both code and data using [S-expressions](https://en.wikipedia.org/wiki/S-expression), our compiler does not (in general) have to use custom abstract data types to store the code as would be the case with many other languages.

+## Reader

+Cyclone uses a combined lexer / parser to read S-expressions.
+Input is processed one character at a time and either discarded - if it is whitespace, part of a comment, etc - or added to the current token.
+Once a terminating character is read the token is inspected and converted to an appropriate Scheme object.
+For example, a series of numbers may be converted into an integer.

+The full implementation is written in Scheme and located in the `(scheme read)` library.

 ## Source-to-Source Transformations

 ### Overview